Combos Browse all Suggest

 Glimpse the Unthinkable

-Target player puts the top ten cards of his or her library into his or her graveyard.
+Target player mill ten cards.
+(They put the top ten cards of their library into their graveyard.)

 1 day ago

 Mill is the sort of archetype where basically your entire deck needs to be supportive of this aspect.